muratk5n/thirdwave/en/README.md

 The royal fam is all about image.
 That's mostly the job.
 Their deep state had people killed for the image.
 Why is Diana dead?
-After the divorce you go off to marry an A-rab?
+After the divorce you go off to date an A-rab?
 With a child on the way?
 Dam woman, what was you thinking?
 Disturbed the image.
 She dead.

 ---